-Administrative Sofia Ramirez, MBA Contact: 2015-22 BT sofia-ramirez@uiowa.edu Max 1 Enrollment:
+Administrative Sofia Ramirez, MBA Max 1 Contact: 2015-22 BT Enrollment:

 This rotation is designed to give an awareness of clinical and counseling approaches to genetic disorders and birth defects.
 Students may be scheduled to attend any of the following clinics: general genetics, connective tissue disorders, neurofibromatosis, metabolic (initial and long-term follow-up), cancer predisposition, lysosomal storage disorders, and outreach clinics.